 - Remove from heat and puree until smooth with an immersion blender.

-- Add coconut milk and nutritional yeast.
+(** Taste the soup and if you are happy with how creamy it is there is no need to add coconut milk.)
+Add coconut milk (or other nut milk) and nutritional yeast.
 Bring to a boil, reduce heat and simmer for 2-3 minutes.

 - Serve topped with any leftover roasted cauliflower florets and chopped parsley.